fpereiro/gotoB/tutorial/tutorial.md

 After this is done, open the HTML file in your browser.
 You can do this by right clicking the HTML file on the file manager and opening it with your browser.
 You should see an empty page.
 Keep this page open!
 Every time we complete a step, you can go back to the page, refresh it, and see your changes.

-### Step 1-5: put a greeting on the screen with HTML
+### Step 1-5: Hello World

-If you want to add a simple greeting, the simplest way to do it is in the HTML.
+If you want to add a simple greeting, the simplest way to do it is by modifying the HTML file.
 Open `app.html` and change the `<body>` tag to the following:

 ```html
    <body>